Engineering

 Another interesting next step would be to allow CloudQuery to be run as an embedded process in the same way as DuckDB, so that both could be run from the same application, like Jupyter Notebooks.
 This would certainly make for a powerful combination, and it's something I'd like to explore more.
 Right now it would be a two-step process: sync to a local DuckDB file first, then load it from the notebook.

 I'm looking forward to seeing how CloudQuery and DuckDB get used and what the community comes up with!
-If you have any questions or feedback, feel free to reach out to us on GitHub or Discord.
+If you have any questions or feedback, feel free to reach out to us on GitHub or our Community.